 STRG3012 Pedagogy Strings 1

 This unit of study offers an introduction to the basic principles of teaching and learning bowed instruments.
-Topics covered include the principles of movement, posture and set-up, bow hold, bow strokes, left hand development and coordination, psychology and motivation, and repertoire.
-The emphasis is on pedagogical practices and methods and the development of foundational instrumental and interpretative skills.
+Topics covered include the principles of movement, posture and set-up, bow hold, bow strokes, left hand development and coordination, psychology and motivation, and curriculum.
+The emphasis is on pedagogical practice and method and the development of foundational instrumental and interpretative skills.
 Students are expected to research some main teaching methods, literature and pedagogical repertoire relevant to topics covered.

 VSAO3014 Pedagogy Voice 1

-This unit aims to promote awareness of the main elements of the pedagogy of voice.
+This unit aims to promote awareness of the main elements of teaching and learning the functional aspects of singing.
 It examines ways of learning about singing and provides a basis for learning about the physiology and acoustics of the singing voice, approaches to posture, breathing, phonation (onset, range and tessitura, dynamic controls, vibrato, register) and resonance.
 Assessment includes micro-teaching modules, readings, round table discussions, comparative reports and written tests.
 On completion of this unit, students will have knowledge and experience of the bases of physiology and acoustics of voice, and of a variety of approaches to singing and teaching.